Windows OS Hub

 + FullyQualifiedErrorId : WebException

-This is also because PowerShell is trying to establish a connection over TLS 1.0 protocol, which is being blocked by the WSUS server.
+This is also because PowerShell is trying to establish a connection over the TLS 1.0 protocol, which is disabled on the WSUS server.
 To solve the problem, add the SchUseStrongCrypto parameter on the WSUS server (and restart it):

 reg add HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft.NETFramework\v4.0.30319 /V SchUseStrongCrypto /T REG_DWORD /D 1